The Breed Report ·Standard Poodle ·2026

 0What are the most common Standard Poodle health problems?

-The most common Standard Poodle health problems are hip dysplasia (12%), sebaceous adenitis (10%), bloat/GDV (8%), Addison's disease (7%), chronic ear infections (6%), progressive retinal atrophy (5%), epilepsy (5%), and hypothyroidism (4%).
-Standard Poodles are unique in being highly prone to sebaceous adenitis — an autoimmune skin disease rare in other breeds — and Addison's disease, which can be life-threatening if undiagnosed.
+The most common health problems are hip dysplasia (12%), sebaceous adenitis (10%), bloat/GDV (8%), Addison's disease (7%), chronic ear infections (6%), progressive retinal atrophy (5%), epilepsy (5%), and hypothyroidism (4%).
+Sebaceous adenitis - an autoimmune skin disease rare in other breeds - and Addison's disease are life-threatening if undiagnosed.

 1What is sebaceous adenitis in Standard Poodles?

-Sebaceous adenitis is an autoimmune disease that destroys the oil-producing glands in a Poodle's skin.
-It causes progressive hair loss, dry scaly skin, musty odor, and secondary bacterial infections.
-Standard Poodles are the most affected breed — roughly 10% develop it.
-Treatment includes oil baths, keratolytic shampoos, omega fatty acid supplements, and sometimes immunosuppressive drugs.
+Autoimmune disease destroying oil glands, causing hair loss, dry scaly skin, and secondary infections.
+Standard Poodles are the most affected breed (10%).
+Treatment: oil baths, keratolytic shampoos, omega fatty acids, sometimes immunosuppressive drugs.
 Lifelong management costs $1,000-$3,000/year.
-There is no cure.
-Many insurers classify it as hereditary/congenital and limit coverage.
+No cure.
+Many insurers limit coverage.

 2What is Addison's disease in Poodles?